Factorization in Finitely-Presented Monoids: Introduction

 Transfer homomorphisms are a key tool in Factorization Theory.
 They preserve systems of factorization length sets, and they can provide a bridge between objects having quite different algebraic properties.
 Deep work has revealed that there are transfer homomorphisms from various classes of non-commutative prime rings to commutative monoids \cite{Sm13a, BS, Sm19a}, from non-integrally closed domains to integrally closed domains \cite{Ra25b}, and more \cite{Ba-Po25a}.
 Nevertheless, such statements are far from being true in general.
 There are no length-preserving homomorphisms from Weyl algebras to commutative monoids \cite[Lemma 8.1]{BBNS}, or from general power monoids to cancellative monoids \cite[Proposition 4.12]{Fa-Tr18a}.
 There are finitely-generated right-cancellative monoids, presented by just one relation, whose systems of length sets are distinct from the system of length sets of any commutative finitely-generated cancellative monoid \cite[Corollary 4.4]{GS}.
 Every finitely-generated cancellative monoid, that is commutative, has \emph{bounded factorization} (i.e., all length sets are finite) and satisfies the \emph{Structure Theorem for Length Sets}.
 Non-commutative finitely-presented cancellative monoids need not even have bounded factorization \cite[Section 7]{BBNS}.
 It is well-known and easy to see that commutative noetherian domains have bounded factorization, but it is an open problem whether this remains true for non-commutative noetherian prime rings.
 These results demonstrate, not surprisingly, that arithmetic investigations of non-commutative monoids and rings need new approaches and techniques, beyond what was used in the commutative setting.
 Furthermore, the loss of commutativity, in classes such as finitely-generated cancellative monoids or noetherian rings, may change arithmetic properties substantially.

+Until quite recently, in the literature on factorizations contained only a small number of papers where factorization invariants are not defined via atoms (e.g.,~\cite{H-K, CDHK}).
+However, in an effort to generalize the theory and overcome some of the aforementioned hurdles, factorization building blocks have been subsequently adopted to other settings, such as radical ideals, valuation elements, and others (e.g.,~\cite{Ch-Re20a,GS25b, Li-Sc-Si25, Ch-Re26a, Iz-Kn26a}).
+Moreover, a general preorder-based theory of factorization has been rapidly developing, where a wide array of elements can be used as building blocks (see~\cite{Tr22a, Co-Tr23a, CT, Co-Tr23b, Co-Tr24b}).

-In this note we study factorizations in non-commutative monoids presented by generators and relations.
-This line of inquiry started in~\cite{GS}, with atoms as building blocks.
-Indeed, in all the prior literature on factorizations there is only a small number of papers where factorization invariants are not defined via atoms (e.g.,~\cite{H-K, CDHK}), though more recently, adaptations of factorization building blocks to other settings include radical ideals, valuation elements, and quarks (e.g., \cite{Ch-Re20a,GS25b,Co25a}).
-In this paper, instead of considering factorizations of elements into products of atoms, we use generators, since they provide a natural factorization basis in the presence of an explicit presentation.
+This note is devoted to factorizations in not-necessarily-commutative monoids presented by generators and relations--a line of inquiry started in~\cite{GS}, with atoms as building blocks.
+(For earlier contributions in the commutative cancellative setting see~\cite{C-G-L-M-S12, Ga-Oj-SN13a}).
+Here, however, instead of considering factorizations of elements into products of atoms (or other aforementioned alternatives), we use generators, since they provide a natural factorization basis in the presence of an explicit presentation.
 We reformulate the usual arithmetic concepts of Factorization Theory, such as \emph{length} and \emph{elasticity}, in terms of generators (Section~\ref{prelim-sect}), translate various standard results about elasticity and the \emph{Structure Theorem for Unions} to that setting (using abstract results of Tringali~\cite{T} about subadditive collections of natural numbers), and then conduct a systematic study.